HewlettPackard/shs-docs/docs/portal/developer-portal/operations/configure_qos_shs.md

 ## Select QoS profile on the host

-The `active_qos_profile` module parameter to the cxi-core driver allows admins to choose a QoS profile.
+The `active_qos_profile` module parameter to the cxi-ss1 driver allows admins to choose a QoS profile.
 As with any module parameter, there are multiple ways for an admin to apply the change, such as the following:

 - Directly via `insmod`/`modprobe`
 - Kernel Command Line